-In California a misdemeanor is defined as a crime for which the maximum sentence is no more than one year in county jail.
-A misdemeanor is more serious than an infraction but less serious than a California felony.
+In California, a misdemeanor, by definition, is a criminal offense for which the maximum penalty is no more than 364 days in county jail and a fine of not more than $1,000.00.
+A misdemeanor is more serious than an infraction but less serious than a felony charge.

-There are also certain crimes known as California “wobbler” offenses.
-These are crimes which the prosecutor can choose to charge as a misdemeanor or a felony (or, in some cases, a misdemeanor or an infraction).
+- Wobblers are crimes that the prosecutor can choose to charge as a misdemeanor or a felony.1

-- 1. What is the penalty for a misdemeanor in California?
+- 1. What is the maximum penalty for a misdemeanor in California?

 - 2. What are some common misdemeanors in California?